 - a.
 Detailed description of the process being undertaken and the number of people likely to be employed at the various stages of development. - b.
-Detailed analysis of the nature, volume and rate of discharges of all effluents, wastes and atmospheric emissions emanating from the

-- c.
-Detailed design drawings using appropriate design and materials, security fencing and signage. - Adequate space to be made available for on-site storage of materials and refuse, on-site circulation, loading and unloading of goods (including fuels) in areas clear of public roads, and preferably behind the building line. - e.
-Car park spaces must be clearly delineated. - f.
-Landscaping plans must be submitted and should include for planting strip especially on road frontages. - g.
+Detailed analysis of the nature, volume and rate of discharges of all effluents, wastes and atmospheric emissions emanating from the industry and detailed proposals for their treatment, discharge and disposal. - Detailed design drawings using appropriate design and materials, security fencing and signage. - d.
+Adequate space to be made available for on-site storage of materials and refuse, on-site circulation, loading and unloading of goods (including fuels) in areas clear of public roads, and preferably behind the building line. - e.
+Car park spaces must be clearly delineated. - Landscaping plans must be submitted and should include for planting strip especially on road frontages. - g.
 Full details of the public road serving the site and the impact of any increased traffic volume. - h.
 Proposals for waste storage prior to collection or recycling. - i.
 Proposals for the disposal of Construction and Demolition Waste.